panzi/numbers-c/README.md

 instead of `a + (b + c)` and it ensures sorts the expressions with the bigger values to the right, producing `1 + 2 + 3` instead of `3 + 2 + 1`.

-### BUGS

-I think I have a bug in my logic somewhere.
-Meaning, the `make_exprs()` function in `numbers.c` shouldn't need to try the reversed case of the two passed expressions because the function should be called with the expression in reversed order anyway.
-But if I don't do that I won't get all results in many cases.
-But as is I also get many doubled results that I shouldn't get and need to filter out.

 ### Similar programs in other languages

  * https://github.com/panzi/numbers-python